 Executive Leadership for America partially fulfills the U.S. Office of Personnel Management SES Candidate Development Programs’ requirements for interagency classroom sessions.
-This course may be taken to fulfill the leadership residency requirement to complete the Certificate in Public Leadership.

 MS-Leadership students enrolled in this residency may receive credit for Resilience in Leadership and Motivating People upon completion of written assessments.

 Who Should Attend

 - A limited number of GS-14 executives are considered for the program via an application process.
 Please complete the GS-14 application form to apply.